Select Page

 Bald eagles are one of the most recognizable bird species in North America.
 The dark body profile, white head, and strong yellow beak are a large part of our national culture.
-How do we know if we are looking at a male or a female?
+But are we looking at a male or a female bird in those images?
 Are the two sexes completely the same, as some assume, or are there differences between them?

-In this article, we look at the differences and find out why females are larger than males.
+In this article, we look at these differences and find out why females are larger than males.

 Size